xgfone/go-tools/README.md

-pools        | Some simple convenient pools, such as `BytesPool`, `BufferPool`, `ResourcePool`, etc. signal2      | The supplement of the standard library of `signal`, such as `HandleSignal`. sort2        | The supplement of the standard library of `sort`. sync2        | The supplement of the standard library `sync`, such as some atomic types. tag          | Find and get the tags in a struct. types        | Some assistant functions about type, such as the type validation and conversion, etc.
+pools        | Some simple convenient pools, such as `BytesPool`, `BufferPool`, `ResourcePool`, etc. signal2      | The supplement of the standard library of `signal`, such as `HandleSignal`. sort2        | The supplement of the standard library of `sort`. strings2     | The supplement of the standard library of `strings`. sync2        | The supplement of the standard library `sync`, such as some atomic types. tag          | Find and get the tags in a struct. types        | Some assistant functions about type, such as the type validation and conversion, etc.